-minerva
+minerva casings

-with natural casings that adhere to the highest quality and food safety in the production of cured meats, including sausages, salamis, cold cuts, and other similar products.
+We supply the sausage industry with natural casings that adhere to the highest quality and food safety standards.
+These casings are utilized in the production of cured meats, including sausages, salamis, cold cuts, and other similar products.

 TALLOW